 This is not to say that life is hostile for all C.I. practitioners– in my department, we agree to disagree, and we get along great– but it’s still harder to innovate if you’re the only one.

-d) Many teachers find it too much work to change over.
+d) “What I do works, and I’m not reinventing the wheel.”
 Teachers who are young are overwhelmed, then they have kids; many of us old farts (and I am one of them) lose their edge.
 “I worked for years, my system works, I’m not changing” is what one person flat-out said to me not long ago when I asked them about whether they’d want to try C.I.
 I get it.
 It’s hard.
 The question, I suppose, is philosophical: why, really, are you here?
 I like Nietzsche’s way of assessing the “rightness” of a choice (what he calls “the eternal recurrence”): you are doing something right if you could do it an infinite number of times and it would still be interesting.
-This is what I love about TPRS: I can never step twice into the same story.
+This is what I love about C.I.: I can never step twice into the same story.

-e) Most teachers are cautious and conservative by nature (unless they are young, single and on a Pro-D day which ends with alcohol– Ok, I am being facetious here, but you get the point).
+e) “I’m not sure that will work.”
+Most of us teachers are conservative and cautious by nature (unless they are young, single and on a Pro-D day which ends with alcohol– Ok, I am being facetious here, but you get the point).
 We are passing on tradition, we have old-school language teaching hammered into our heads….

-f) Institutional and experiential memory is long.
+f) “This is what we do.”
+Institutional memory is long.
 I read somewhere that educational research takes from 8-50 years to filter down into shared practice.
 We still have senior English teachers in my district who give spelling tests fer Gawd’s sake!
 If you learned the Blablabian language via Activity ____ in high school, then you end up teaching Blablabian in a high school, doing Activity ____ is an easy default.

 95% of teacher learning does not happen during methods class, as all of us (except for University education-program designers) know.
 We learn most of our skills in real time, in a real job.
 This means you are going to get support, advice, materials etc from established people, and, in languages, that means grammarians and “eclectic”-approach people.